arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Concepts.md

 ## High Availability
 - Ability to survive a hardware or AZ failure
-- Achieved by running at least 2 instances of the application in different
+- Achieved by running at least 2 instances of the application in different AZs
 - Cost effective way of implementing HA
 	- Stateless
 		- Create a system where only 1 EC2 instance stays active at a time.
 If the instance goes down, ASG will start a new one.
 Also, the EC2 instance will issue an API call to attach the Elastic IP based on tag.